Moddable-OpenSource/moddable/documentation/tools/tools.md

 <a id="xsc"></a>
 ## xsc

-**xsc** is the XS compiler, a command line tool that compiles JavaScript files into XS binary files containing symbols and byte codes.
+**xsc** is the XS compiler, a command line tool that compiles files containing JavaScript source code (usually stored in a file with a `.js` extension) into XS binary files containing symbols and byte codes.

 By default **xsc** parses the JavaScript file as an ECMAScript module.
 Optionally, for compatibility and conformance, **xsc** can parse the JavaScript file as an ECMAScript program.
 Moddable apps only use ECMAScript modules.